dazinator/Dotnettency/README.md

 c# Dotnettency
-Mutlitenancy library for applications running on:
+Dotnettency is a library that provides features to enable Multi-Tenant applications using:
   - ASP.NET Core
   - OWIN